NERC-CEH/data-science-toolbox/README.md

 # Published Book

 The Jupyter book is currently in very early stages of development.
-The current published version of the book is available here: [UKCEH Environmental Data Science Toolbox 🌱](https://NERC-CEH.github.io/data-science-toolbox).
+The current published version of the book is available here: [NC-UK Environmental Data Science Toolbox 🌱](https://NERC-CEH.github.io/data-science-toolbox).
 The book is deployed via [gh-pages](https://jupyterbook.org/en/stable/start/publish.html).

 # User Engagement

-To engage with the Jupyter book it is advised to visit the published version at: [UKCEH Environmental Data Science Toolbox 🌱](https://NERC-CEH.github.io/data-science-toolbox).
+To engage with the Jupyter book it is advised to visit the published version at: [NC-UK Environmental Data Science Toolbox 🌱](https://NERC-CEH.github.io/data-science-toolbox).
 The landing page provides context on the different data science methods incorporated and their key components, including datasets, statistical concepts.
 The notebooks should contain a link to the respective repository housing it and to any papers linked to the method.
 Additionally, introductory context such as how to set up the environment for running the notebook top-to-bottom will be present.
 In general, it is expected that users will clone the notebook repository locally, create the virtual environment with relevant packages installed and then run the code in their favourite IDE.

 # Current and Future Content